 - Put things in a whisk for them to pull out

 - Have them place things/take things out of any container

-Fine Motor Development at 9-12 Months of Age
+Fine Motor Activities for 9-12 Months of Age

 One of the benefits of Baby Led Weaning is that they need to use their hands which supports the development of the pincer grasp.
 However, even if you’ve chosen to do Traditional Weaning you can still let them practice using their hands to eat.